About Ravel Law

 Who are the investors of Ravel Law?

-Investors of Ravel Law include RELX Group, New Enterprise Associates, Xfund and Work-Bench.
+Investors of Ravel Law include RELX Group, Ulu Ventures, New Enterprise Associates, Xfund and Work-Bench.

 Who are Ravel Law's competitors?

-Competitors of Ravel Law include Casetext and 2 more.
+Competitors of Ravel Law include Everlaw and 1 more.

 Compare Ravel Law to Competitors

-Rocket Lawyer allows users to create customized legal documents that can be downloaded and shared instantly.
-Legal plan members have access to free document reviews from local attorneys and receive discounted rates on legal services for more complicated legal needs.
-Lawyers can access easy online marketing tools and targeted client referrals.
+Rocket Lawyer allows users to create customized legal documents.
+It allows members access to free document reviews from local attorneys and receives discounted rates on legal services for more complicated legal needs.
+It also offers lawyers access to online marketing tools and targeted client referrals.
 Rocket Lawyer was founded in 2008 and is based in San Francisco, California.